What To Do in Maui: The Ultimate Maui Travel Guide

 What To Do In Maui: Day 3

 Pupus and dinner on the deck.
-We spent the rest of our late afternoon and evening relaxing on our condo’s lanai, watching humpback whales breach.
-January is just the beginning of whale season, and February is when things really heat up.
-It is so incredible to see this huge creatures slapping their fins and breaching out of the water.
-If you’re lucky enough to be in Maui during whale season, definitely go on a whale watching boat trip!
-I absolutely recommend doing it with a fast raft/zodiac, rather than on a big whale watching boat.
-You zip around a lot faster, which means more time with the humpback whales.
-Ultimate Whale Watch is a good one from Lahaina.
-But anyways, back to pupus on the deck!
+We spent the rest of our evening relaxing on our condo’s lanai, watching humpback whales breach.
+It is so incredible to see these huge creatures slapping their fins and breaching out of the water.
 Staying in a condo means you get to grill up and enjoy Maui’s incredible fish!
 In Kaanapali, Safeway is the best for fish for grilling, like mahi mahi or ono.
 Omied perfectly grilled up some mahi mahi and we made fish tacos that were seriously amazing.
 For sashimi-grade blocks of ahi tuna, we like to go to Foodland.
 Pro tip when you’re looking for ahi tuna for sashimi: try to find the block that is the brightest, ruby red, with the least amount of white-ish fibers.